Tetracynodon

 Tetracynodon is an extinct genus of therocephalian.
 Fossils of Tetracynodon have been found in the Karoo Basin of South Africa.
 Two species are known: the type species T. tenuis from the Late Permian and the species T. darti from the Early Triassic.
 Both species were small-bodied and probably fed on insects and small vertebrates.
-Although Tetracynodon is more closely related to mammals than it is to reptiles, its braincase is very primitive and shares more in common with modern amphibians and reptiles than it does with mammals.
+Although Tetracynodon is more closely related to mammals than to reptiles, its braincase is very primitive and more resembles that of modern amphibians and reptiles than of mammals.

-Permo-Triassic survivorship
+Palaeobiology

-Tetracynodon was one of the few therapsid genera known to have survived the Permo-Triassic extinction event.
-Aside from Tetracynodon, the only therocephalian genera known from both sides of the Permo-Triassic boundary are Moschorhinus and Promoschorhynchus.
+Tetracynodon was one of the few therapsid genera known to have survived the Permian-Triassic extinction event.
+Aside from Tetracynodon, the only therocephalian genera known from both sides of the Permian-Triassic boundary are Moschorhinus, Ictidosuchoides and Promoschorhynchus.
 The Triassic species Tetracynodon darti would have been part of the extinction's survivor fauna, a low-diversity community of therapsids and other land vertebrates.
 The Triassic species Tetracynodon darti is relatively small compared to Permian baurioids.
 This may be a possible example of the Lilliput effect in which small species are more common immediately after a mass extinction.

+The manus of Tetracynodon displays significant adaptations for scratch-digging, which suggests that as in many other survivors of the Permian-Triassic extinction, burrowing was a survival strategy for this genus that enabled it to weather the exceptionally severe environmental cataclysms associated with the extinction event.